MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/urlfetch-example.md

 ---
-title: "Using UrlFetchApp to access Goggle services"
+title: "Updating a keyword's bid value"
-description: "Shows how to use UrlFetchApp to access Google services."
+description: "Shows how to update the bid value for a list of keywords."
 author: "swhite-msft"
 manager: ehansen